 3. Is entitled to attend all meetings of the Association as a non-voting member;

 4. Is not eligible to hold an elected position or serve as the chairperson of a committee or task force.

 c.
 Emeritus, Honorary, and Honorary Associate Members:

-1. May be requested by the President to serve as members of committees or as chairperson or members of task forces and other working groups as appropriate to their past achievements, contributions, and expertise;
+1. May be requested by the Chair to serve as members of committees or as chairperson or members of task forces and other working groups as appropriate to their past achievements, contributions, and expertise;

 2. Are entitled to attend all meetings of the Association as non-voting members;

 3. Are not eligible to hold elected positions.